Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Experimental and Observational Constraints

 In BM1, from the time of transition $\Delta t H_0=10^{-4}$ the scalar field expectation value $\bar S$ increased by two orders of magnitude within the last $10^5$ years.
 Taking into account that $U_{\alpha I} \sim \epsilon$, the squared mixing value at production is at least four orders of magnitude smaller than today, being even smaller before $10^5$ years ago.
 However, photons from the galactic centre of the Milky Way (MW) that are observed today originated only $10^4$ years ago, and thus did not experience a significant change in $\epsilon$ on that timescale.
 The subset of constraints arising from observations of the MW centre are thus not altered and only the parameter space affected by the constraints in the upper portion of Table \ref{tab:Xray} opens up for $M \lesssim 5$ keV.
 On the other hand, for BM2 the transition happens even more recently at $\Delta t H_0=10^{-5}$ and $\epsilon$ increases by three orders of magnitude in the last $10^4$ years, modifying the mixing squared by six orders of magnitude and ameliorating all constraints. \end{itemize}

 The above discussion is summarised in Fig.~\ref{fig:XRayBounds}, where we display the full parameter space satisfying all the requirements on neutrino masses and mixings for both NO and IO.~\footnote{Following Ref.~\cite{Drewes:2016upu}, the X-ray limits are divided by a factor of two in order to account for uncertainties in the DM content of the corresponding structure.} Since our model features two RH neutrinos with almost degenerate masses, the constraints apply to the sum of squared active-sterile mixings $\abs{U_{eN1}}^2 + \abs{U_{eN2}}^2$.
 As apparent in the upper and lower plot, the mixing required for reproducing the correct neutrino spectrum in the presence of a LSB is no longer at odds with X-ray bounds.
 In particular, $\mathcal{O}$(keV) sterile neutrino DM can source the observed neutrino masses without being observationally excluded.
 Furthermore, the predicted parameter space for both NO and IO is testable.
-Indeed, the lifting of the X-ray bounds in our model opens up parameter space for sterile neutrino DM that will be probed by the KATRIN extension TRISTAN via tritium-beta decay \cite{KATRIN:2018oow} in a region that was previously thought to be excluded for keV sterile neutrino DM.
+Indeed, the lifting of the X-ray bounds in our model opens up parameter space for sterile neutrino DM that will be probed by the KATRIN extension TRISTAN via tritium-beta decay \cite{KATRIN:2018oow} in a region that was previously thought to be excluded for keV sterile neutrino DM (unless a model enhances the contribution to beta decay while keeping the mixing small, see \cite{Barry:2014ika}).
 The grey line in Fig.~\ref{fig:XRayBounds} shows the future design sensitivity of TRISTAN.
 The statistical limit after three years of data taking with the full source strength of the KATRIN experiment will reach even lower.
+An additional upcoming experiment by the Heavy Unseen Neutrinos from Total Energy-momentum Reconstruction (HUNTER) collaboration is based on radioactive atom trapping and high-resolution decay-product spectrometry \cite{Martoff:2021vxp}.
+The sensitivity window reached by HUNTER phase 3 (grey line labelled ''HUNTER3") will no longer be in conflict with X-ray constraints if the LSB happens sufficiently recent, as is the case in BM2.